With a little imagination, and a little poetic license- we can say these are 5 questions you’ll never have to ask.

 The necessary factors for this choice include being in good health, getting an opinion from your regular medical doctor in addition to your plastic surgeon, and also understanding that there are limits as to how much can be done at one time.

 If you are more cautious, and want to proceed conservatively, you certainly may choose one procedure at a time.
-Beginning with a non-surgical treatment (injectables, Zerona,etc.), may be a good first step.
+Beginning with a non-surgical treatment may be a good first step.

 As I mentioned at the start, all questions are good ones.
 A Board Certified Plastic Surgeon with considerable experience, has probably heard a question very much like yours before- whatever it is!
 Hearing how it’s answered, should be one of your factors in deciding which doctor is right for you.

-[Dr. Vincent Lepore and his experienced staff, are happy to answer all of your Cosmetic procedure-related questions.
+[Dr. Vincent Lepore, Dr. Benjamin Maser, Dr. Steven Bates and their experienced staff, are happy to answer all of your Cosmetic procedure-related questions.
 Call 408-356-4241, to schedule your free Cosmetic Consultation.]